sjmiller8182/character-convolutions-classification/README.md

 # Character Convolutions for Text Classification

-This is an implmenetation of "Character-level Convolutional Networks for Text Classification" in TensorFlow.
+This is an implmenetation of "Character-level Convolutional Networks for Text Classification" (Zhang, X. et al., 2015) in TensorFlow.

 Paper: [https://arxiv.org/pdf/1509.01626.pdf](https://arxiv.org/pdf/1509.01626.pdf)